Electrode Material Innovations for Enhanced EV Safety

 Carbon-coated electrode materials for lithium-ion batteries with improved performance and cycle life compared to uncoated materials.
 The carbon coating is applied using an electrochemical process.
 The carbon coating protects the active material particles during cycling, reducing capacity fade and improving cycle life.
 The coating is amorphous carbon with a D/G ratio of 2-3.5 as determined by Raman spectroscopy.
 The carbon coated particles can be used in lithium-ion battery electrodes, with potential benefits in applications like electric vehicles.
 The carbon coating also provides a buffer layer to reduce volume changes during cycling, further improving cycle life.

-8. Dendrite-Suppressing Graphene-Carbon Hybrid Foam Anode for Lithium and Sodium Batteries
+8. 3D Graphene-Carbon Hybrid Foam Anode with Metal Catalyst for Dendrite Suppression in Lithium and Sodium Batteries

 Nanotek Instruments, Inc., 2019